borkjt9/kaplan-assignment/README.md

 ### Styling

 #### Sass
-In lieu of traditional css I installed Sass, a css precompiler.
+In lieu of traditional css I installed Sass, which is a css precompiler.
 Sass lets you use features that don't exist in CSS  like variables, nesting, mixins, and inheritance.
-Particularly, I find the nesting and variable assignment properties help to keep the project organized.
+Particularly, I find that the nesting and variable assignment properties help to keep the project organized.

 In additional, I added the third-party stylesheets Normalize and Bootstrap.
-Normalize makes rendering of elements consistent across browsers.
+Normalize makes the rendering of elements consistent across browsers.
 Bootstrap is a powerful grid system developed by Twitter to make web pages responsive.

+#### Linter

+I use a linter to keep my code clean and organized.
+I prefer to use airbnb's style code, and load it directly into my text editor (Atom 2).
+This way, I can still see all my errors, but they do not block my application from rendering as I work.

 #### Organization
 To organize my styles, I use the Blocks, Elements, and Modifiers (BEM) methodology.
 While the naming convention may seem verbose at times,  I find it makes components easier to understand and debug.